kishwordulal1234/zotak.ai/README.md

   <p align="center">
     <em>Revolutionize penetration testing with AI-driven command generation and analysis<br>
-    Break the system through security, not the device</em>
+    Break the system and security, not the device</em>
   </p>

   <p align="center">